 - Credit checks – we perform credit-bureau assessments on all borrower applications.

-- Affordability checks – we assess a borrower’s income, expenses and levels of debt.
+- Affordability checks – we use Open Banking to assess a borrower’s income, expenses and levels of debt.

 - Identity checks – we use sophisticated software to verify a borrower’s identity.

 As an investor, your funds are automatically spread across at least 5 borrowers, reducing your exposure to risk.
 The fact that your investment is diversified across a range of loans means the impact of any individual borrower not paying is greatly reduced.

 We mitigate borrowers’ risk: